CloudCannon/Jekyll-Tips/_guide/setup.md

 ### Installation

-Jekyll has a few dependencies including Ruby and Node.
+Jekyll has a few dependencies including Ruby and Node.js.
 Follow the instructions for your OS.

 #### OSX
 {% highlight bash %}